Power Girl: Blackest Night and Brightest Day

 During the 2009–2010 "Blackest Night" storyline, both JSA teams gather in Manhattan to stave off the invading Black Lantern Corps.
 Several of the team members examine the corpses of Kal-L and Psycho-Pirate, both of whom had been reanimated as Black Lanterns only to be killed again during a battle with Superboy and Superman.
 Karen breaks down in tears upon seeing the twisted corpse of Kal-L, and swears vengeance upon whoever is behind the creation of the Black Lanterns.
 While on her way to the streets of Manhattan to assist her teammates, Karen hears Ma Hunkel screaming.
 She rushes to her side, only to see Ma being attacked by the Black Lantern Lois Lane-Kent of pre-Crisis Earth-Two.
 Black Lantern Lois sacrifices herself by removing her ring and giving it to Kal-L to reanimate him.
 During the battle between Kal-L and Power Girl, Mr. Terrific invents a machine to destroy the Black Lanterns.
 He activates the machine and it wipes out the Black Lantern ring connection and completely dissolves Kal-L's corpse.

 In the 2010–2011 storyline "Brightest Day", Power Girl attacks her comrades, and after being subdued, is discovered to have been possessed by the Starheart (the cosmic entity that gave Alan Scott and Jade their powers) to which she was vulnerable because of her Kryptonian heritage, as Kryptonians draw their abilities from the sun.
-Staying out of action in order avoid another possession, she helps Mr. Terrific work on a machine that may be able to dampen the Starheart's power.
+Staying out of action in order avoid another possession, she helps Mr. Terrific work on a machine that may be able to damp the Starheart's power.
 Nonetheless, the Starheart takes control of Miss Martian's body and transforms into her White Martian form, causing her to attack her comrades again.
 Batman ultimately tells her to stay on Earth and try to fight the other metahumans being controlled by the Starheart, explaining that bringing her along would jeopardize the mission.